5 Workplace Trends (and Tips) That Will Change How You Recruit Financial Talent

 - There is a shortage of mid-career candidates.
 The financial crisis of 2008 and the low economic years that followed, caused a lot of people to leave the financial services industry.
 This means that there are fewer mid- and upper-level professionals in today’s financial services job market.

 Tip: Turn to experienced financial services recruiters to find quality talent.
 Experts in sourcing skilled candidates, finance staffing agencies allow companies to quickly and confidently fill positions from mortgage loan officers to financial planners.

 2. It’s increasingly difficult to retain millennial talent.

-Tip: Provide professional development opportunities to retain millennial talent as an astounding 87% of millennials cite career growth as a priority.
-Offer employees learning opportunities on SQL database management, Excel training, or financial planning.
+Tip: Employ a variety of employee retention strategies to hang on to your best employees.
+For example, you can provide professional development opportunities to retain millennial talent as an astounding 87% of millennials cite career growth as a priority.
+In addition, try offering employees learning opportunities on SQL database management, Excel training, or financial planning.
 Creating more knowledgeable employees improves job performance, but also increases an employee’s investment in their career.

 3. Talent has more choices — and power.

 As we’ve previously established, qualified financial services professionals are hard to find.
 Hunted by many financial services firms, they have the pick of the litter when it comes to job offers.
 This places a lot of power in a candidate’s hands.
 To avoid lengthy salary and benefits negotiations, you need to separate yourself from the competition and make choosing your company a no-brainer.

 Tip: Entice candidates with an offer they cannot refuse packed with a competitive starting salary and bonus opportunities.
 Due to the nature of the financial industry, millennials in financial services value starting salaries and bonuses more than in any other industry, as found in the aforementioned PwC report.